xuezhang335/DeepTAP/README.md

 # DeepTAP

-TAPPred is a deep learning approach used for predicting high-confidence TAP-binding peptide.
+DeepTAP is a deep learning approach used for predicting high-confidence TAP-binding peptide.

 Contact: zhanzhou@zju.edu.cn